 Cyprus: Vote on UNFICYP Mandate Renewal Resolution*

 Discussions regarding the appointment of a UN envoy on Cyprus to succeed Jane Holl Lute, who resigned in September 2021, also remain deadlocked due to disagreements among the Cypriot parties over the title, role and mandate of Lute’s successor.
-The draft resolution in blue urges the sides to renew their efforts to secure a settlement based on a bicommunal, bizonal federation (BBF) with political equality and reiterates the Council’s support for the Secretary-General’s proposal for a UN envoy to lead further engagement in the search for common ground for the resumption of formal negotiations.
+The draft resolution in blue urges both sides to reach an agreement regarding the Secretary-General’s proposal for the appointment of a UN envoy, “who could provide critical support in the search for common ground with the goal of returning to formal negotiations for a lasting settlement in Cyprus”.

-*Post-script: On 28 July, the Security Council unanimously adopted resolution 2646, renewing the mandate of the UN Peacekeeping Force in Cyprus (UNFICYP) for another six months, until 31 January 2023.
+*Post-script: On 30 January, the Security Council unanimously adopted resolution 2674, renewing the mandate of the UN Peacekeeping Force in Cyprus (UNFICYP) for another year, until 31 January 2024.
+The resolution affirms the Council’s readiness to review the implementation of the resolution after six months and “to consider any adjustments or other action as necessary, taking into account the advice of the Secretary-General”.